 We cannot move past an argument or even begin to start solving our issues until both or all sides have heard and felt heard by the other(s).
 It is not uncommon for us to enter into a discussion, argument, or conflict already with our feathers ruffled and ready to persuade the other party that we are right.
 But in reality, both perspectives and experiences are correct.
 Both are valid.
-And it is not until we recognize that this can be possible that we can begin to move forward.
+And we must first recognize that this can be possible before we can begin to move forward and connect.

 I would bet that these arguments are recurring and never-ending because neither party is feeling heard.
 And how frustrating is it to share your side, only for it to be dismissed, ignored, or denied entirely?
 Before we can move forward, we must meet one another where we are.